 - And most worryingly- disposable.

-They use methods similar to paedophiles and target vulnerable children
+They use methods similar to pedophiles, and target vulnerable children

-Give them lavish gifts, drugs friendships, provide girls for sex
+Give them lavish gifts, trainers, drugs, friendships also providing girls for sex

-The boys willingly get involved because it seems glamourous- then almost guaranteed- their first run – they will get “robbed”- then they are in debt….then they are trapped
+The boys willingly get involved because it seems glamorous- then what is almost guaranteed- their first run – they will get “robbed”- they are in debt, then they are trapped

-They intimidate single mothers/fathers if they can to keep that child if he or she is a good worker.
+They intimidate single mothers/fathers into keeping a particular child if he or she is a good “worker”.

-Once under their control they are put in crack houses which are usually properties occupied by tenants who are drug addicts who have also been cajoled cockooned etc.
+Once under their control they are put in crack houses which are usually properties occupied by tenants who are drug addicts who’ve also been in the same position.